christo-auer/eilmeldung/README.md

 - **Don't**: Let LLMs rob you of the struggle --- the struggle *is* the learning
 - **Don't**: Mistake understanding an explanation for having the skill

+## Tools and Prompts

+I am using [neovim](https://neovim.io/) with [opencode](https://opencode.ai/).
+Here are the prompts in *opencode agent format* I've developed for the different tasks:

+- [tutor.md](https://github.com/user-attachments/files/24354660/tutor.md): Tutor helping to understand new concepts
+- [explainer.md](https://github.com/user-attachments/files/24354664/explainer.md): For understanding code bases
+- [unit-tester.md](https://github.com/user-attachments/files/24354665/unit-tester.md): For creating unit test.
+Note how the LLM should **deny** creating tests on implementations or unclear specification.

 </details>